 There are two recommended texts for the course Principles of Biology.
 New and used books are available directly from TextbookX.
 Those books listed as being available through the “marketplace” are sold by third party sellers (meaning private citizens, like you and me, who sell our own unwanted books on the site).
 It is no surprise that used books are cheaper than new ones.
 Books may be available in a variety of formats, which also has an impact on price.
 Typically, electronic versions are less expensive than print, and publishers may release a book in a cheaper unbound “binder version”.
 To keep this type of book organized, you will have to place it in a loose leaf, or some other sweet, stylish folder that allows you to express your individuality.

-If you received a book voucher as part of your financial aid package, it may be used for TextbookX books and supplies, but not for books sold through the marketplace.
+If you received a book voucher as part of your financial aid package it may be used for books and supplies sold by TextbookX, and even books sold through the marketplace.
+(Why not buy that previously used, gently highlighted book.
+The previous owner might have been super smart.)
 If your voucher does not cover the full cost of the books you need, be sure to check the prices at Amazon, Barnes and Noble, half , AbeBooks , Biblio and Alibris.
 Used books listed on those sites might cost you less out-of-pocket.
 If you happen to have any left-over voucher value, don’t let it go to waste, as it has an expiration date.
 Get something: a dictionary, a pencil, some school spirit.
 They owe it to you.

 Also, don’t forget to check the Touro Library Catalog to see if we have a book for you to borrow.